Audio mixer mark II

 Whilst I could have created an LC filter for low frequency DC noise, a simple solution, for frequencies upto a few hundred KHz is to use a linear regulator.
 The Power Supply Rejection Ratio (PSRR) of the regulator effectively removed the PSU noise.
 Note, when using the 8V regulator, the minimum supply voltage is 9.5V.

-common mode range of the LM358 Which is Vcc-1.5V.
+An 8V power supply was chosen to provide sufficient headroom for the largest possible signal amplitude, after taking into account the common mode range of the LM358 Which is Vcc-1.5V.
 This means the circuit can pass a 6.5V signal without clipping, though in practice it will be <2V.
 The module was tested with a 5V supply and a 2.2V worst case signal from the Amiga, the output was starting to clip, most notably at the higher frequencies. a 6V minimum supply voltage was sufficient.

 Jumpers JP1 and JP2 provide the ability to mix the left and right audio inputs of the Amiga input only.
 Approximately 30% of the signal from the other channel is added into the summing amplifier, this reduces the harshness of the left/right audio output of the Amiga, most notably when listening via headphones.
 You can simply fit or remove the jumpers to see which option you prefer.